 Puerto Rico in Lieu of Indemnities

-General Miles’ carefulness in not aggravating the Puerto Rican population responded to U.S. designs for the island.
+U.S. Army General Nelson A. Miles’ carefulness in not aggravating the Puerto Rican population responded to U.S. designs for the island.
 On May 26, Captain Alfred T. Mahan,[i] Secretary of War Alger, Secretary of the Navy John D. Long, and Miles held a war council.
 The U.S. had considered invading Puerto Rico before Cuba to force the Spaniards to support the war in Cuba from their own home shores.
 The navy, however, discarded this plan because it did not need Puerto Rico to win the war in Cuba.
 Furthermore, the navy was concerned with dividing the fleet between Cuba and Puerto Rico which could lead to an unfortunate sea fight that could alter the balance of maritime power in Spain’s favor.
 Thus, the U.S. decided to mount two expeditions in the Caribbean, but not simultaneously.
 Santiago in Cuba would be the first target, and Fajardo, Puerto Rico would follow.
 Once Santiago had fallen, and with it Admiral Pascual Cervera y Topete’s fleet, there would be no need to attack Havana.[ii]

 On July 18, the Spanish asked the French government to approach the United States with a request for a cease of hostilities as a preliminary to peace negotiations.
 The French ambassador to the U.S., Jules Cambon, communicated the Spanish request to the White House in the afternoon of July 26.
 President William McKinley rejected the offer for it did not say anything about Puerto Rico or the Philippines.
 On July 30, through the office of the French ambassador, McKinley delivered armistice terms to Spain demanding that it relinquish control of Cuba and cede Puerto Rico, other islands in the Caribbean and the Ladrones in the Pacific.
 Spain answered on August 1, inquiring if any other territorial indemnification could be substituted for Puerto Rico to which Washington responded negatively.
-Defeated in the Philippines and in Cuba and unable to win in Puerto Rico, the Spaniards agreed to American terms, and an armistice went into effect in August 12, 1898.[vii]
+Defeated in the Philippines and in Cuba and unable to win in Puerto Rico, the Spaniards agreed to American terms, and an armistice went into effect on August 12, 1898.[vii]

 By virtue of the Treaty of Paris of December 10, 1898, which officially ended the state of war between the United States and Spain, the former gained full control over Puerto Rico, Guam, Wake Island, and the Philippines, and control limited by the Teller Amendment over Cuba.
 Spain officially relinquished control over Puerto Rico and on October 18 of the same year the change of sovereignty was completed with the evacuation of the last Spanish troops and the raising of the American flag in all public buildings.
 That day witnessed the inauguration of a military government which lasted until May 1900.